SirGreg0ry/BashScripts/README.md

-These are novice scrpts for education purposes.
+These are Red Hat scripts for education purposes.